projectcalico/calico/master/getting-started/kubernetes/installation/hosted/index.md

 ### Authorization Options

-Calico's manifests assign its components one of two service accounts.
+{{site.prodname}}'s manifests assign its components one of two service accounts.
-Depending on your cluster's authorization mode, you'll want to back these ServiceAccounts with the neccessary permissions.
+Depending on your cluster's authorization mode, you'll want to back these ServiceAccounts with the necessary permissions.

 ### Other Configuration Options